DigitalPublishingToolkit/TOD29GOODDATA/md/20chapter14.md

 light events and issues that the surveilling system prefers to hide.
 It also shows how monitoring technologies can be used to hold accountable the very agents who set them in place to exert power.
-Thus, this project---as well as the rest of *Forensic Architecture*'s work---makes evident how the availability of data can foster the creation of new mechanisms of participation that take advantage of technologies designed for other purposes.
+Thus, this project - as well as the rest of *Forensic Architecture*'s work - makes evident how the availability of data can foster the creation of new mechanisms of participation that take advantage of technologies designed for other purposes.
 In this sense, *Forensic Oceanography* is a great